binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Attempt to use well tested, battle hardened language specific libraries that know how to validate, filter and sanitise.

-Create enough [evil test conditions](#process-and-practises-agile-development-and-practices-evil-test-conditions) to verify that:
+Create enough "Evil Test Conditions" as discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) to verify that:

 * Only white listed characters can be received (both client and server side)
 * Your filtering routines are doing as expected with valid and non valid input (both client and server side)